x

 Book your first appointment

-If we sound like a good fit, we will schedule your first appointment in your first call.
-In most cases, we can see you within 2 days, if not the same day or next day.
+If we sound like a good fit, we will schedule your first appointment.
+In most cases, we can see you within 2 days, if not same day or next day.
 This appointment can be virtual or in-person based on your preference.
 Depending on your insurance, it could also be at no cost to you.

 Person attends a virtual therapy appointment